 Where to Eat Before Going to a Calgary Flames Game

 It may seem like your dining options around the Saddledome — located in the middle of Stampede Park — are limited.
-But there are multiple spots within a 20-minute walk where you can fuel up before a big game, concert or whatever else may bring you to the arena.
+But there are multiple spots within walking distance where you can fuel up before a big game, concert or whatever else may bring you to the arena.

 Cardinale